Dueling Dinosaurs: Significance

-For a long time, paleontologists, artists, and filmmakers made several depictions of Tyrannosaurus rex pitted against Triceratops.
-The diet of a Tyrannosaurus is indicated by studying bitten bones and coprolites (feces).
-However, there is no direct evidence Tyrannosaurus and Triceratops ever fought.
-Furthermore, a lot of Triceratops only had traces indicating scavenging.
-Yet healed injuries on either a Tyrannosaurus or Triceratops would be a clear sign of a fight.
-A juvenile Tyrannosaurus has a bite force of 5,641 newtons compared to the 35,000 newtons of a full-grown adult.
-Paleontologists use this information to confirm juveniles do not crush bone, but that comes with growth and development, advancing their bite power and strengthening their jaws.
-Therefore, Tyrannosaurus bite force rises in strength and power in correspondence to its size and weight with age.
-The presence of holes on the frill revealed evidence of what could have been interspecific combat or predation attempt injuries.
-Chemical analysis indicated the injuries on the bones had healed.
+For a long time, paleontologists, artists, and filmmakers have speculated of combat between tyrannosaurs like Tyrannosaurus rex and ceratopsians such as Triceratops.
+However, direct evidence of this occurring is rare.

+The Dueling Dinosaurs fossil is thus highly significant in that it shows irrefutable direct evidence of a violent interaction between a Triceratops and a tyrannosaur (although the prevailing consensus has now distinguished Nanotyrannus from Tyrannosaurus as distinct genera).

 The legal battle over the Dueling Dinosaurs fossil is also significant for the paleontological community.
 It ultimately resulted in legislation that benefits paleontologists and the scientific community.
 This is especially significant for the state of Montana, which boasts a large abundance of high-quality fossils that will greatly expand paleontological knowledge if the fossils are received by the scientific community rather than private collections.

-The Dueling Dinosaurs are considered one of the most significant fossils ever recovered from the Hell Creek Formation due to their high percentage of completeness, exceptional preservation, and articulation.
-The way in which these two species were fossilized provides an immense amount of insight into the behaviors of the Nanotyrannus and Triceratops.
+The Dueling Dinosaurs are considered one of the most significant fossils ever recovered from the Hell Creek Formation due to their high percentage of completeness, exceptional preservation, preserved articulation and potential behavioral significance.
+The way in which these two species were fossilized provides rare insight into the behaviors of the Nanotyrannus and Triceratops, and constitutes an invaluable window into interaction between the two species.